emberjs/data/README.md

 ## Ember Compatibility

-The following table lists WarpDrive/EmberData versions alongside information about ember compatibility.
+The following table lists WarpDrive versions alongside information about ember compatibility.

 - **Lockstep**: the latest version of ember-source at the time of release